avielzecharia/riddles/index.md

 Two subway trains of distance S are moving toward each other at constant speed.
 A poor fly got stuck between them and flew back and forth at constant speed.

-- What is the distance the fly will travel until it crush?
+- What is the distance the fly will travel until it crashes?

+# 50-50
+Let S be a group of numbers of size 2n+1.
+It is given that every subset of size 2n can be divided into two groups of equal size and sum.

+- Prove that all S members are equal